-To repair or replace your furnace … that is the question.
+To repair vs. installing a new furnace … that is the question.
 And it’s a question that most homeowners only start wondering about when they’re facing a costly furnace repair, such as replacing a blower motor.

 There is no easy answer; the decision will vary with each individual situation.
 However, the following factors will help you make the right decision for your home.